 Knee Arthritis?
 Here's Your Treadmill Rx

-If you are one of the 20 million plus Americans who lives with the pain of knee osteoarthritis (OA), you’re probably sick of hearing everyone tell you to exercise to beat the pain and stave off the need for joint replacement surgery.
+If you are one of approximately 14 million Americans who lives with the pain of knee osteoarthritis (OA), you’re probably sick of hearing everyone tell you to exercise to beat the pain and stave off the need for joint replacement surgery.

 But, in truth, exercise can be as potent a pain reliever as non-steroidal anti-inflammatory drugs–minus any potential side effects.
 Recent guidelines from the American College of Rheumatology suggest that exercise should be one of the mainstays of treatment for knee OA, and walking on the treadmill is a convenient and safe way to reap these benefits all year long.